wesley-a-leung/Resources/README.md

 ### Licensing
-- most files are covered under [`LICENSE.txt`](https://github.com/wesley-a-leung/Resources/blob/main/LICENSE.txt) (GNU Affero General Public License 3.0), with certain files being covered under a different license, which are listed below, and stated at the top of those files with the license files also being provided in its folder
+- most files are covered under [`LICENSE.txt`](https://github.com/wesley-a-leung/Resources/blob/main/LICENSE.txt) (Creative Commons Zero 1.0), with certain files being covered under a different license, which are listed below, and stated at the top of those files with the license files also being provided in its folder